Nattt0101/Nattt0101.github.io/README.md

 <h2>Features</h2>
 <p>Home: A brief description about what topic we chose for this assignment and why.
 Also a brief description of our project.</p>
 <br>
-<p>Profile: Users can change their information here such as email address, phone number, username etc, they are also able to view the coupons they own. </p>
+<p>Coupon: Users can view the coupons that they can use during checkout. </p>
 <br>
 <p>Login: Users can login or sign up at this page.</p>
 <br>